ubco-W2022T1-cosc301/project-group22/final_report_group22.md

 ## Question 2
 ### Which platform libraries have the highest balance of average user scores and global sales? ###

-To answer this question, we first need to create a new dataset containing each platform and their average global sales and average user score.
+To answer this question, we first need to create a new dataset containing each platform and their average Global Sales and average User Score.
 We then need to drop any nan rows, and then create a new column for the "Score" that each platform gets.
-The score is determined by creating a "relative score" for both global sales and user score, and then adding them both together.
+The score is determined by creating a "relative score" for both Global Sales and User Score, and then adding them both together.
+The full notebook for this question as well as other questions can be viewed [here](https://github.com/ubco-W2022T1-cosc301/project-group22/blob/main/notebooks/analysis2.ipynb).

 ![Chart for each platform's total score](images/totalscorechart.png)

-Using this chart, we can now create a bar graph visualization to more easily see the results.
+Using this chart, we can now create a bar graph visualization to more easily view the results:

 ![Bar graph showing each platform's total score](images/totalscoregraph.png)